Normal Thyroid Labs, But Still Tired? You May Have Thyroid Hormone Conversion Syndrome

 Dr. Shawn Soszka

 Naturopathic Physician, Licensed Acupuncturist

-Dr. Soszka is a naturopathic physician, functional medicine practitioner, and licensed acupuncturist who has used a holistic approach to treat thyroid and digestive conditions effectively for nearly 20 years.
+Dr. Soszka is a naturopathic physician, functional medicine practitioner, and licensed acupuncturist who has used a holistic approach to treat thyroid and digestive conditions effectively for over 20 years.
 He has helped thousands of patients restore their health and improve quality of life.
-Dr. Soszka's new book, The Thyroid Fix is now available on Amazon.com on Kindle and in paperback.
-He is currently accepting new patients at his clinic, Beeson Wellness Center, in southeast Portland, Oregon.
+Dr. Soszka's book, The Thyroid Fix is available on Amazon.com on Kindle and in paperback.
+He is currently accepting new patients at his clinic, NW Functional Thyroid Clinic, in southeast Portland, Oregon.